Shearwater1978/jenkins_advisories/README.md

 ## Prerequisites

-- Linux based OS
+- Linux-family OS (Tested on the MacOS Sonoma; Debian 11)
-- Python3 preinstalled
+- Python3 preinstalled (Tested on the Python3 v3.10)
 - pyenv preinstalled
 - make preinstalled